rjkoepp/dwf-books-and-courses/docs/reference-list.md

 ### Real-world Systems

-The following materials can help you understand general design ideas of real system architectures behind different companies.

 - [Facebook Timeline: Brought To You By The Power Of Denormalization](https://goo.gl/FCNrbm)
 - [Scale at Facebook](https://goo.gl/NGTdCs)
 - [Building Timeline: Scaling up to hold your life story](https://goo.gl/8p5wDV)